Gowthamhm/AQG/README.md

 To login to Admin part login using a URL http://localhost/aqg/admin/

-Before start the Automatic Quiz Generator System complete the procedure of Club\`s Mangement System.
+Before start the Automatic Quiz Generator System complete the procedure of Club\`s Mangement System(https://github.com/Gowthamhm/Club-s_Management_System).
 Later start the AQG System on browser, Because Automatic Quiz Generator System have a interaction with  with the Club\`s Mangement System.